AndresBo/Laboratory-API/README.md

 ### Requests:

-These collection of endpoints is the core of our API.
+These collection of endpoints are the core of our API.
 It allows an authenticated user to create a new request, delete a request by entering the id, update a request using the id and adding tests to a existing request using the id of the request.

 - GET localhost:5000/requests/
 - POST localhost:5000/requests/